 Awaken today and the magnificent snowy peaks of continental Antarctica are laid out before you.
 Even your experienced expedition staff, some with more than 100 journeys south, will take a moment to pause and reflect on the immense power of Antarctica.
 Take a deep breath—you have arrived.
 The waterways of the Antarctic Peninsula are home to deep bays, pristine coves, inlets, and numerous islands.
 The landscape features heavily glaciated mountains permanently covered in ice and snow.
 Rocky outcrops, known as ‘nunataks’ are home to gentoo, Adélie and chinstrap penguin rookeries and the waters are rich in marine life.

 In addition to your whale encounters, you will enjoy a regular program of exploration on and off the ship.
-Popular activities include guided hikes on shore and visits to wildlife colonies with your expert naturalist guides, while the historic huts and science stations provide a fascinating glimpse into the past and the present.
-Zodiac cruising among the ice is a memorable activity and your sea kayakers may range several miles from the ship.
-Your photography guide will be on hand to help you with your camera handling, image composition and the peculiar light found in Antarctica.
+Popular activities include guided hikes on shore and visits to wildlife colonies with your naturalist guides.
+Historic huts and science stations provide a fascinating glimpse into the past and the present.
+Zodiac cruising among the ice is a memorable activity.
+Those who opted to sea kayak may range several miles from the ship.
+Your photography guide will be on hand to help with your camera handling, image composition, and the peculiar light found in Antarctica.

 Planned excursions could include Cierva Cove, Danco Island, or a cruise through the Errera Channel to visit the penguin rookeries at Cuverville Island.
 Wilhelmina Bay never disappoints and is another important location where the scientists hope to deploy their research tools.
 Neko Harbor is yet another highlight and offers an excellent hiking route providing stunning 360 degree views.

 After several busy days of exploration along the Peninsula, head north across the Bransfield Strait, bound for the South Shetland Islands.
-This is an important whale migration corridor and frequent sightings can be expected of humpbacks and even the fast-over Orca whale.
+This is an important whale migration corridor and frequent sightings can be expected of humpbacks and even the fast-moving orca.

-An onboard photographer is available to work with you throughout the voyage to help you improve your photography and encourage you to look at scenes or events in a different way in order to capture them digitally.
+An onboard photographer is available to work with you throughout the voyage to help improve your photography and encourage you to look at scenes or events in different ways in order to capture them digitally.
 Also available is an onboard multimedia download studio with computers, cables, and hard-drives for back-up storage and for creating DVDs of your images.